sphanit/cohan_planner_multi/README.md

+# Noetic Devel

+Please checkout to noetic_devel for using the system in Ubuntu 20.04

 # CoHAN Planner Multi

 The extension of the [CoHAN Planner](https://github.com/sphanit/CoHAN_Planner) that allows the simultaneous running of multiple planners with namespace support.
 More details about the CoHAN Planner can be found [here](https://github.com/sphanit/CoHAN_Planner/blob/master/README.md).